371student/SENG371Project/README.md

 *Resulting graph from comparing Coupling Factor to Growth Factor*
 ![alt tag](http://i.imgur.com/Vd4BVcv.png)

+As is evidenced, there is a strong correlation between the growth and coupling/dependencies in Django.
+Further work is needed to more completely understand the relationship between coupling and growth.
+It is still unclear if there is a one or two-way causal relationship between the two factors.

 #### Project Milestones
 *Below are the milestones for our project.
 Milestone 3 is ideal; however, may not be possible.*